Mediterranean Kale & Farro Salad

 Farro salad served in a large white bowl with a small bowl of goat cheese crumbles.

-Mediterranean Kale & Farro Salad – Tangy goat cheese, juicy tomatoes, fresh kale and lemon dressing come together for the perfect warm or cold farro salad!
+This Mediterranean Kale Farro Salad has goat cheese, tomatoes, fresh kale, and lemon dressing, for a warm or cold farro salad!

 5 from 37 votes